judka-uriel/uriel-book/uriel_en.md

 Satan.
 Moreover, due to a lack of reason, they themselves are incapable of recognizing this, and it would be utterly impossible to explain this to them.

-The only hope remaining is that the Mashiach will be so wise and discerning as to comprehend that the chief impediment on the path to establishing paradise on Earth is the influence of Satan upon people.
-Therefore, for the resolution of all problems, only one possibility remains — to actively hasten the coming of the Mashiach.
+The only hope remaining is that Mashiach will be so wise and discerning as to comprehend that the chief impediment on the path to establishing paradise on Earth is the influence of Satan upon people.
+Therefore, for the resolution of all problems, only one possibility remains — to actively hasten the coming of Mashiach.

 One of the most important commandments of the Torah, upon which the world stands, is the following repeatedly mentioned commandment: